 One of the first decisions you’ll have to make in buying water heaters in Portland is what fuel source you’re appliance is going to use.

 Technically, there are four options for water heating fuel sources: gas, electric, oil, and propane.
-Oil heating is significantly more expensive, and it has been declining in popularity for many years – unless you live in an older home with oil heating already set-up, you’ll probably want to consider one of the other options to give you access to the most advanced models on the current market.
-Propane is basically just an alternative to natural gas: people who want gas heating but don’t have direct access to a natural gas line can safely and efficiently substitute a propane tank with more or less the same effect.
+Oil heating is significantly more expensive, and it has been declining in popularity for many years – unless you live in an older home with oil heating already set up, you’ll probably want to consider one of the other options to give you access to the most advanced models on the current market.
+Propane is just an alternative to natural gas: people who want gas heating but don’t have direct access to a natural gas line can safely and efficiently substitute a propane tank with more or less the same effect.

 So really, the choice is between natural gas and electric water heating – and it’s not a simple one.
-You’ll definitely want to talk to a professional plumber about your specific situation before choosing.
+You’ll want to talk to a professional plumber about your specific situation before choosing.
 Only a skilled local expert can tell you what hook-ups are most immediately available, what people in your area are finding success with, and which fuel source better suits your lifestyle.

 Pros & Cons: Gas vs. Electric Water Heaters